StarLightPL/fos-save-scummer/README.md

 You're ready to save scum :-)

 # usage
-Game saves your items upon players death, hyperspace jump or mission end.
+Game saves your items upon game exit, players death, hyperspace jump or mission end.
 You should put all items on the rack or throw it on the floor before saving.
-It's best to do that after a successful mission and before the jump.
+It's best to drop them after a successful mission and before the jump.
 That way you can ensure that your weapons will actually be saved.
-If you're playing multiplayer, then your teammates absolutely must
+If you're playing multiplayer, then your teammates absolutely must drop their gear, because other players gear seems not to be saved with your save.

+So, to recap:
+1. After a successful mission, drop all gear on the racks or on the floor (everyone).
+2. Jump
+3. Save game using the scummer option 1.

+Optionally instead of jumping, you can exit the session, but that way it's more cumbersome.